 Life Before Palmyra

 Idelle Pearl Singletary was born in Austin, Texas on March 9th, 1895.
-At the age of 25, while visiting Honolulu with her aunt, Mrs. S.A.
-Dickson, she met a newly arrived British soldier, Colonel William Meng.
-Meng, described by one newspaper account as “a hero of the world war, with the Victoria Cross and other honors”, had recently leased development rights to Palmyra from its owner Judge Henry Cooper.
+At the age of 25, she embarked on an extended journey with her aunt, Mrs. S.A.
+Dickson, spending several months in Honolulu.
+While there, she met Colonel William Meng, a young British soldier, newly arrived from England and retired from Military service.
+While not a wealthy man, Meng was a gentleman and a hard worker, described by one newspaper account as “a hero of the world war, with the Victoria Cross and other honors”.

 Sailing for Adventure